-- b.
+- If, after crossing the start/finish line, riders' horse spins or crosses its traveled path, other than according to the prescribed pattern, the pattern is considered to be broken, and the rider disqualified. - Western type equipment must be used. - Horse events are timed events.
+Stopwatch times are based on lap and tap timing where the time starts and stops when the Judge drops the flag. - a.
+Timing shall begin as soon as the horses' nose reaches the start/finish line and will be stopped when the horses' nose passes over the start/finish line. - b.
 Starting markers or electric timers shall be placed, where at all possible, against the fence.
 Electric timer or at least two (2) stopwatches shall be used.
-The Scorekeeper shall record both the electric timer and the average time of the stopwatches to be used as the official time.
-If the electric timer works throughout the entrie event, those times shall become the official recorded times; if the electric timer breaks down or malfunctions at any time during the event, the stopwatch times become the official times for all contestants in that event. - 4.
+The Scorekeeper shall record both the electric time and the average time of the stopwatches to be used as the official time.
+If the electric timer works throughout the entire event, those times shall become the official recorded times; if the electric timer breaks down or malfunctions at any time during the event, the stopwatch times become the official times for all contestants in that event. - 4.
 A contestant is allowed a running start.
-At the discretion of the contestant, he/she may have the choice of open or closed gate at the start and end of the run, if in the opinion of the Arena Director, the gate position will not create a dangerous situation for the horse and/or rider. - The Judge, at his/her discretion, may disqualify a contestant for excessive use of a bat, crop, whip, rope, or/ spurs. - 6.
-After a maximum of ten (10) riders, the travel area around all barrels and end poles shall be at least hand raked to ensure safe and fair completion of the course for each rider and horse. - Barrel Racing. - 1.
-The course must be measured exactly.
-If the course is too large for the available space, the pattern should be reduced five (5) yards at a time until the pattern fits the arena.
-Remember to leave adequate space between barrels and any obstacles.
-The distance from barrel number three (1) to the finish line need not be reduced five (5) yards at a time if there is sufficient room for the horse to stop.
-Brightly colored fifty-five (55) gallon closed drums must be used. - When measuring the arena for the barrel course, remember to leave ample room for horses to complete their turns and stop at the finish.
+At the discretion of the contestant, he/she may have the choice of open or closed gate at the start and end of the run, if in the opinion of the Arena Director, the gate position will not create a dangerous situation for the horse and/or rider. - The Judge, at his/her discretion, may disqualify a contestant for excessive use of a bat, crop, whip, rope, or spurs. - After a maximum of ten (10) riders, the travel area around all barrels and end poles shall be at least hand raked to ensure safe and fair completion of the course for each rider and horse.